nlhchinh/selenium-2-go/README.md

-# Welcome to Seleum 2 go Repository
+# Welcome to Seleum 2 Go Repository
 ### This is a JUnit test project for testing the login function of the Demo Guru 99 website with a valid account.
 The test case is to check if the welcome message is displayed correctly after logging in with the given valid user/pass.